diescake/react-animation-training/README.md

 # react-animation-training

-Training for animations on React
+Considering and training for animations on React

 ## npm trends